DirJournal Blogs

 Now that you know the basics of how to write the white paper’s content, how should it look?
 While I’m not sure if you’ll consider it fortunate or unfortunate, there’s no right way to format a white paper!
 Some white paper writers like to use a single format for all of their clients.
 Others adapt from one to the next.
 I often let the supplementary material decide.

 A title page isn’t necessary, although many companies include them.
 What I suggest is that you choose whichever format you’re most comfortable with, but try to keep things consistent with white papers released through your company moving forward.
-Just make sure that if you don’t include a title page, your company name, logo, and contact information is clearly visible on the first page.
+Just make sure that if you don’t include a title page, your company name, logo, and contact information are clearly visible on the first page.

-Speaking of titles, here’s a rule I follow and suggest: forget about catchy and cutesy.
-The white paper title not only has to get attention, but it should more importantly tell the reader what’s coming.
+Speaking of titles, here’s a rule I follow and suggest: Forget about catchy and cutesy.
+The white paper title does have to get attention, but it should more importantly tell the reader what’s coming.
 Because of that, I believe it should always include a mention of the basic problem and the target market.
 You need to scream “Hey, this white paper is for you!”
-Save the fluff for consumer marketing if you must; not B to B.
+Save the fluff for consumer marketing if you must; not B2B.

 How long should your white paper be?
 Again, there is no right answer.
 It might be five pages.
 It might be 50 pages.
 I’ve found that most of my clients prefer white papers in the 5-10 page range.
 However, the more technical the material, the more information might have to be included.
-So there’s nothing wrong with a longer white paper.
-Just keep your target market in mind.
-Ask yourself, “will they read this?”
-If you’re targeting busy executives, keep it short and get to the point.
-If you’re targeting technical professionals who want every little spec and detail, then give them what they want.

 Hiring a White Paper Writer

 If you’re not comfortable with the idea of writing white papers yourself yet, you might opt to hire a business writer.
 Some writers specialize in writing nothing but white papers.
-Other business writers and copywriters write white papers in addition to other types of copy (such as press releases, email marketing campaign copy, brochure copy, etc.).
+Other business writers and copywriters write white papers in addition to other types of copy (such as e-books, press releases, email marketing campaign copy, brochure copy, etc.).

 If you already have a business writer working for you, I would suggest seeing if they’re capable of writing a white paper first.
 If they’re already intimately familiar with your company, products, and target market, they’ll be well-equipped to handle your project for you.